Become a Hall Representative

 Who can apply

-Students who are currently living in the Docklands halls of residence and who will be living there until at least June 2025 (including moving out in June 2025) are eligible.
+Students who are living in the Docklands halls of residence for this academic year are eligible.
 It doesn't matter what level you are studying at.

 You can't apply if you're currently a Residential Life scholar.